 All students have a duty to promptly report violations of the Code of Conduct to a teacher, guidance counselor, the Building Principal or his or her designee.
-Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, the Principal, the Principal's designee, building/program administrator or the Superintendent of Schools.
-The identity of any person providing information will be protected to the fullest extent practicable.
+A student observing anyone possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, the Principal, the Principal's designee, building/program administrator or the Superintendent of Schools.
+The identity of the person providing information will be protected to the fullest extent practicable.